Post

 }

-Once the scope class is ready, we need to register it with the Spring container:
+Once the scope class is ready, you register it with the Spring container using a BeanFactoryPostProcessor:

 1